globus/globus-compute/docs/sdk.rst

 ------------------
 funcX functions operate the same as any other Python function.
 You can pass arguments \*args and \**kwargs and return values from functions.
-The only constraint is that data passed to/from a funcX function must be serializable (e.g., via Pickle) and less than 2MB in size.
+The only constraint is that data passed to/from a funcX function must be serializable (e.g., via Pickle) and less than 2 MB in size.
 Input arguments can be passed to the function using the `run()` function.
 The following example shows how strings can be passed to and from a function.

 .. code-block:: python